shaheersighs/shaheersighs/README.md

 **Me and My Projects**

-Currently pursuing a Bachelor's in Data Engineering at TAFE NSW, diving deep into Python, SQL, and big data technologies.
+After wrapping up my bachelor's in Data Engineering at TAFE NSW, I now love to dive deep into Python, SQL, and big data technologies.

-1 - Humanai, AI to Human “editor” that rewrites LLM-generated text into more human-like writing while preserving meaning and original intent.
+1 - Humanai - my signature project, an AI to Human “editor” that rewrites LLM-generated text into more human-like writing while preserving meaning and original intent.

 2 - Built a Flight Management System using OOP and data structures—because who doesn’t love sorting algorithms and binary trees?